-Auditor's responsibilities for the review of arrangements for securing economy, efficiency and effectiveness in the use of resources
+Auditor's responsibilities in relation to review of arrangements for securing economy, efficiency and effectiveness in the use of resources

 We are required under section 20(1)(c) of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-The Code of Audit Practice requires us to report to you our conclusion relating to proper arrangements.
+The Code of Audit Practice issued by the Comptroller and Auditor General requires us to report to you our conclusion relating to proper arrangements.
 We are not required to consider, nor have we considered, whether all aspects of the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.